MNiMORPH/MNiMORPH.github.io/_pages/index.md

 ## Our Work and Goals

-**MNiMORPH** is a collaboration between the **University of Minnesota – Twin Cities** and **Minnesota State University, Mankato** to develop a regional collaboration into landscape evolution, natural hazards, river-system change, and deglacial-systems evolution in the upper Midwest and beyond.
+**MNiMORPH** is a collaboration between the **University of Minnesota – Twin Cities** and **Minnesota State University, Mankato** thereby bridging the flagship campuses in the state and land grant university systems in the state of Minnesota to develop a regional collaboration focused on understanding landscape evolution, long- and short-term river-system change, deglacial and peri/paraglacial systems, and coupled human-enviornment interactions (e.g. land use practices, natural hazards, climate change, geoarcheology) in the upper Midwest and beyond.

-We approach geomorphology and, broadly, the science of Earth's surface as the essential link between climate, land use, geodynamic processes, Earth history, and the environment in which we live.
-Our group approaches these problems:
+We approach geomorphology and, broadly, the science of Earth's surface as the essential link between climate, human activities, geodynamic processes, Earth history, and the environment in which we live.
+Our group approaches scientific inquiry:
-1. with broad eye towards interdisciplinary knowledge,
+1. to encourage and foster equity, diversity, and inclusion in Earth Science,
-2. through precise physical and mathematical approaches to build and operationalize theory,
+2. with a broad eye towards interdisciplinary knowledge and in the spirit of open-minded inquiry in Earth System Science,
-3. broading the spirit of and participation in the field tradition in geomorphology, and
+3. through precise physical and mathematical approaches to build and operationalize theory,
-4. in the spirit of open-minded inquiry into Earth-system science.
+4. and by connecting and refining theory through fostering the disciplinary tradition of field work via utilizing state-of-the-science field and laboratory-based methodologies.

 ### University of Minnesota